Impact of Covid-19

 Hillhead Coastguard Rescue Team

 Providing search, water rescue & Mud Rescue services between Portsmouth Harbour and the River Itchen, 24 hours a day, which is one of the busiest waterways in the UK.
-They have been providing Mutual Aid during the lockdown period and you can find out more about their work via their socials:
+They provided Mutual Aid during the first lockdown period and you can find out more about their work via their socials:

 This local lifeboat charity is manned by unpaid volunteers and responds to incidents 24 hours a day, 365 days a year.
-In addition to their lifeboat duties, their volunteers have been helping to deliver essential care packages, prescriptions and other vital supplies to vulnerable members of the community.
+In addition to their lifeboat duties, their volunteers helped to deliver essential care packages, prescriptions and other vital supplies to vulnerable members of the community.

 SERV Wessex provides a service delivering Blood, Platelets, urgent Medical samples and equipment to the NHS in Hampshire, South Wiltshire and Dorset.
 They also provide a continuous service to resupply the Hampshire and Isle of Wight Air Ambulance with the blood and plasma carried on the aircraft and critical care cars.
 This service is provided from 19:00 to 06:00 weekdays and 24 hours on Weekends and Bank Holidays.

-On the 1st of April SERV Wessex increased their daytime service supporting NHS hospitals during the Covid-19 crisis, providing a full service during the day and extended service provision working with Hospital Pharmacies delivering much needed medication for vulnerable patients.
+During the first lockdown, SERV Wessex increased their daytime service supporting NHS hospitals during the Covid-19 crisis, providing a full service during the day and extended service provision working with Hospital Pharmacies delivering much needed medication for vulnerable patients.

 Hampshire & Isle of Wight Air Ambulance